AndyT222/Parser/readme.md

 ### NAL Parser & Interpreter

-A parser and interpreter for a text-based gamging language (Neil's Action Language).
+A parser and interpreter for a text-based gaming language (Neill’s Adventure Language).

 ## Grammar
 The formal grammar for NAL is detailed below: